Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 Phase II of Maine Education 2050

-The Assembly is the next phase of a multi-year research and community-will-building project: Maine Education 2050, which seeks to identify what Maine youth need from their education and schooling to thrive personally, civically, and economically in the Maine of 2050.
+The Assembly is the second phase of a multi-year research and community-will-building project: Maine Education 2050, which seeks to identify what Maine youth need from their education and schooling to thrive personally, civically, and economically in the Maine of 2050.